bigspider/ethereal-pursuit/README.md

 ## Comments on the protocol
 ### Efficiency
 Each interaction with the protocol requires a constant amount of gas.
-Most notably, payouts are withdrawn by each user rather than paid directly to all the winners (which would require gas proportional to he number of users).
+Most notably, payouts are withdrawn by each user rather than paid directly to all the winners (which would require gas proportional to the number of users).

 ### Security